 'Be clear at interview about the hours and days that you can work,' recommends Gemma.
 'Employers will often expect employees with part-time jobs to be flexible and work more hours during busy periods.
 Explain that you're willing to do this, but highlight when your lectures and seminars are, as well as coursework deadlines and exams.'

 If you ever do find that you're working too much, Jay advises that you talk to your manager and ask whether it's possible to reduce your hours.
-'Ultimately, your health, wellbeing and degree should come first,' he insists, before adding that work can also provide a break from study, and the opportunity to make new friends outside of your course.
-Should you ever be feeling the strain, see our five tips on managing student stress.
+'Ultimately, your health, wellbeing and degree should come first,' he insists.
+Should you ever be feeling the strain, see our five ways to manage student stress.

 Tailor your job application

 Working part-time throughout your studies equips you with the transferrable skills employers are looking for, so it's important to highlight these in your CV and cover letter.